 In order to evaluate competitors and discover new opportunities in the market, I conducted a competitive audit.
 Its goal was to compare each competitor's website user experience.
 See the full version of the competitive audit here.

-Creating empathy maps, personas, user journey maps, and conducting competitive audits helped me better understand users and their needs and come up with ideas for designs that solve their problems as well as informed my ideation process on how to stand out from competitors in the market.
+Creating empathy maps, personas, and user journey maps, and conducting competitive audits helped me better understand users and their needs and come up with ideas for designs that solve their problems as well as informed my ideation process on how to stand out from competitors in the market.